lelegard/arm-cpusysregs/docs/arm64e-on-macos.md

 However, this register is highly protected and accessible at EL3 only.
 For the record, EL means "Exception Level", EL0 is the user mode, EL1 the kernel mode, EL2 the hypervisor mode and EL3 the monitor mode.
 In most embedded systems, the EL3 monitor is part of the "Arm Trusted Firmware", provided by Arm.

-**Speculation:** It is consequently quite probable that Apple developed their own EL3 monitor with specific features to control the way the PAC instructions behave, depending on the software target platform.
+**Speculation:** Apple probably developed their own EL3 monitor with specific features to control the way the PAC instructions behave, depending on the software target platform.
 When macOS boots in `arm64` mode, the EL3 monitor probably configures SCTLR_EL3 to disable the PAC features before booting outer levels.

 ### Trying the `arm64e` target platform